-The good news is that we have recently added support for Foundry projects.
-The even better news is that this required almost zero configuration from the user's side!
+We have recently added support for Foundry projects in a way that requires almost zero configuration from the user's side!

 If you currently have a Foundry project with Foundry fuzzing tests configured, here is how to get started: